-Oklahoma requires a daycare license to keep even one child in your home.
+Starting home daycare in Oklahoma requires a daycare license to keep even one child in your home.
 For more information on opening a home daycare in Oklahoma, click here.
-Click here to go to Oklahoma Department of Human Services and get a copy of the rules.
+Click here to go to the Oklahoma Department of Human Services and get a copy of the home daycare rules.

 How to run a successful in-home daycare business

 Many of the expenses you’ll have to pay to get started have to do with safety measures.
 Do you need to install a handrail on your porch stairs?
-Do you need to fence in your yard or get a better fence?
+What about a fence around your yard or a better fence?
 Do you have smoke detectors in every room?
 You’ll need them.